lightning/bolts/ext-dynamic-commitments.md

 #### `dyn_propose`

-This message is sent to initiate the negotiation of a dynamic commitment upgrade.
+This message is sent to negotiate the parameters of a dynamic commitment upgrade.
 The overall protocol flow looks similar to what is depicted below.
-This message is always sent by the initiator and MAY be sent by the responder
+This message is always sent by the `initiator` and the `responder`.

         +-------+                               +-------+
         |       |--(1)---- dyn_propose -------->|       |